Tzedek ve-Shalom

-Tzedek ve-Shalom also written as Zedek ve Shalom, (Peace and Justice) is a historic synagogue in Paramaribo, Suriname.
+The Tzedek ve-Shalom, also written as Zedek ve Shalom, (Peace and Justice) is a historic former Jewish synagogue, that is located in Paramaribo, Suriname.
 It was built for a Sephardic congregation in 1736.

+Overview

 The synagogue stopped being used in 1999 when the area's remaining Jewish residents combined congregations at Neveh Shalom Synagogue.
 It is being used as a computer repair store.
 Its furnishings are in the collection of the Israel Museum.

-The building is sited in a large courtyard, built of wood in a Neoclassical architecture style with arched windows and bench seating, and painted white.
+The building is sited in a large courtyard, built of wood in a Neoclassical style with arched windows and bench seating, and painted white.
 It has a wide basilica-like hall with a tevah (reader's platform) opposite the heikhal (Torah ark).
 Decoration included brass chandeliers from the Netherlands.
 It has a sandy floor.